vinayakbhat123/vinkart_frontend/homework.md

     - use { withCredentials :true } while calling api
   # Used  { Eye, EyeOff,Loader2 } from "lucide-react";

   - Created Signup API using cors
-   # Created Login API and Loader feature to this
+  - Created Login API and Loader feature to this
+  -  created navbar and Hero section